The c-projective symmetry algebras of K\"ahler surfaces: Introduction

 is called a \emph{$J$-planar curve}. \end{definition}

 It is easily verified that this definition is independent of parametrisation.
 The following definition captures the corresponding infinitesimal symmetries. \begin{definition} Let $(M,J,g)$ be a K\"ahler manifold.
-A vector field is called \emph{c-projective} if its local flow maps $J$-planar curves into $J$-planar curves. \end{definition} It is well known that the c-projective vector fields of a K\"ahler manifold form a Lie algebra. \emph{Affine} vector fields are simple examples of c-projective vector fields.
-Their local flow does not just preserve $J$-planar curves but even the Levi-Civita connection $\nabla$.
+A vector field is called \emph{c-projective} if its local flow maps $J$-planar curves into $J$-planar curves. \end{definition} It is well known that the c-projective vector fields of a K\"ahler manifold form a Lie algebra, see for instance~\cite{CEMN2020}, which we denote by $\projalg(g)$, suppressing $J$ in the notation. \emph{Affine} vector fields, i.e.\ vector fields that preserve the Levi-Civita connection of~$g$ and the complex structure~$J$, are simple examples of c-projective vector fields.
 C-projective vector fields that are not affine are called \emph{essential}.
-We need two more definitions to state the main fact that serves as point of departure for the present paper. \begin{definition} Two K\"ahler metrics on the same manifold are \emph{c-projectively equivalent} if they share the same $J$-planar curves.
-The collection of all K\"ahler surfaces that are c-projectively equivalent will be called a \emph{c-projective K\"ahler structure} $(M,J,[g])$. \end{definition} Indeed, $J$ is preserved by the flow of c-projective vector fields, $\mathcal{L}_vJ=0$ if $v$ is a c-projective vector field.
+We need to introduce two more concepts before we are able to state the main fact that serves as point of departure for the present paper. \begin{definition} Let $g,\hat g$ be two K\"ahler metrics on the same complex manifold $(M,J)$.
+They are called \emph{c-projectively equivalent} if they share the same $J$-planar curves.
+The equivalence class of all K\"ahler surfaces that are c-projectively equivalent is called a \emph{c-projective K\"ahler structure} and denoted by $(M,J,[g])$. \end{definition} Provided $n\geq2$, a c-projective vector field automatically preserves the complex structure, c.f.~\cite{BMMR2015}.
 We also recall the definition of holomorphic sectional curvature (HSC), which is a restriction of the usual sectional curvature to $J$-invariant planes. \begin{definition} Let $g$ be a K\"ahler metric with Riemann curvature $R$.
 The HSC of a $J$-invariant plane $\Pi=\langle v,Jv\rangle$ in $p\in M$ is defined by

 where $v\in T_pM$ is a vector at $p$.
 If the map $\Pi\mapsto K(\Pi)$ is constant and independent of $p$, then we say that $g$ has constant HSC. \end{definition}